MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 The -Debug parameter provides a powerful way to examine a script while it's running to identify and correct errors in the script.
 The following are the important parts of a -Debug output:

-1. **cmdletBeginProcessing** - this part allows you to confirm the cmdlet you are running and the parameter list provided to the cmdlet.
-For example, `DEBUG: [CmdletBeginProcessing]: - Get-MgUser begin processing with parameterSet 'List1'.` shows that we are running the `Get-MgUser` cmdlet and the parameter list is `List1`.
+1. **cmdletBeginProcessing** - this part allows you to confirm the cmdlet you're running and the parameter list provided to the cmdlet.
+For example, `DEBUG: [CmdletBeginProcessing]: - Get-MgUser begin processing with parameterSet 'List1'.` shows that we're running the `Get-MgUser` cmdlet and the parameter list is `List1`.
-1. **AuthType** - this will either be `delegated` or `application`.
+1. **AuthType** - will either be `delegated` or `application`.
 1. **AuthProviderType** - the type of authentication that you've used.
 For example, interactive, device-code, certificate, among others.
-1. **Scopes** - This shows all the scopes that you've authenticated to for the particular application, acquired by decoding the access token and getting the SCP claim.
+1. **Scopes** - shows all the scopes that you've authenticated to for the particular application, acquired by decoding the access token and getting the SCP claim.
-1. **HTTP request** - This comprises of:
+1. **HTTP request** - comprises of:
     1. Method - could be GET, POST, PUSH, UPDATE
-    1. Uri - Uri will change based on the cloud you are connected to and the version of the SDK you are connected to.
+    1. Uri - Uri will change based on the cloud you're connected to and the version of the SDK you're connected to.
     1. Body - shows the body of your request.
-1. **HTTP response** - This will comprise of the following information:
+1. **HTTP response** - will comprise of the following information:
     1. Status code - this part provides the error code returned.
-        1. When it shows `OK` it means that the command run successfully.
+        1. When it shows `OK`, it means that the command run successfully.
-        1. When it shows `Bad request`, take the uri and call it via Invoke-MgGraphRequest to determine if it is a service or a client issue.
+        1. When it shows `Bad request`, take the uri and call it via Invoke-MgGraphRequest to determine if it's a service or a client issue.
     1. Headers - The most important headers are the `request-id` and `date`.
-This helps the support team to determine the cause of the failure.
+These headers helps the support team to determine the cause of the failure.
 Use this ID and timestamp as you log any issues for the support team to troubleshoot.
     1. Body - shows what the service returns.
-The most important part of the body is the `@odata.nextLink` which provides a link to fetch the next page when the result is in multiple pages.
+The most important part of the body is the `@odata.nextLink`, which provides a link to fetch the next page when the result is in multiple pages.
 If the request fails, the body will contain the error code and the error message.

 To enable debug logging on a per command basis, specify the Debug parameter.